lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

   &3.&\quad  A\to B  &: \comp{\Nb}_{\Kb}
 \end{alignat*}$$

 A reminder of the notation.
-Some arbitrary principal "Alice" decides for some reason to run the protocol with some other principal, "Bob" and sends the first message (which contains `Na`, a fresh random number).
+Some arbitrary principal "Alice" decides for some reason to run the protocol with some other principal, "Bob" and sends the first message (which contains a fresh random number).
 Upon the receipt of what appears to be an instance of message 1, Bob can continue the protocol by sending message 2 (containing another random number) back to Alice.
-Alice, upon receiving message 2, checks that it has the correct form, which for this version of the protocol involves checking both `Na` and the name `B`.
+Alice, upon receiving message 2, checks that it has the correct form, which for this version of the protocol involves confirming both her nonce and the name $B$.
-If everything is okay, she sends message 3, and if Bob actually receives this message, he will confirm `Nb` and that will constitute a successful run.
+If everything is okay, she sends message 3, and if Bob actually receives this message, he will check for his nonce and that will constitute a successful run.
 If any of the messages fail to get through or do not have the required form, the protocol attempt will simply be abandoned.

+We reason informally about such a protocol by saying for example "Bob knows Alice is present by message 3, when his nonce challenge was correctly returned to him.
+Only Alice could have done this, because that nonce was encrypted using her public key."
-It is effectively an operational semantics.
+This is inductive reasoning, so it's not surprising that a cryptographic protocol can naturally be modelled by an inductive definition, effectively an operational semantics.

 <pre class="source">